 The SRA collects all fund contributions on behalf of the fund, as disclosed within the income and expenditure account.
-In addition, the SRA charges the fund administration costs, as disclosed in note 6.
-Amounts due to the SRA at 31 October 2023 were £5.3m (2022: £8.0m owed from SRA to the fund) and are disclosed on the balance sheet.
+In addition, the SRA charges the fund client protection costs, as disclosed in note 6.
+Amounts owed from the SRA at 31 October 2024 were £10.4m (2023: £5.3m owed to the SRA by the fund) and are disclosed on the balance sheet.

-Transactions with the STAs are recovery of grants under rights of subrogation and amounted to £23.1m (2022: £7.5m).
+Transactions with the STAs are recovery of grants under rights of subrogation and amounted to £14.8m (2023: £23.1m).

 Further monies are also received from residual balances in STAs once all reasonable efforts have been made to trace beneficiaries.
-Any remaining funds are then transferred to the fund and amounted to £1.0m in 2023 (2022: £1.0m).
+Any remaining funds are then transferred to the fund and amounted to ± 11.9 m in 2024 (2023: ± 1.0 m).